Running Simulations

 The running of a simulation model is made possible by uploading a compiled

-file can be obtained in two ways.
+jar file of its project.
+This jar file can be obtained in two ways.

 Option 1: Using Gradle plugin on Intellij IDE